Japanese Salad Dressing Recipe

 - 1/4 cup (25g) chopped celery

-- 1 tablespoon mild miso paste
+- 1 tablespoon mild white miso paste

 - Garnish for salad: sesame seeds, green onion, chives